imyu37/glassplotter/README.md

 Contributions and feedbacks are always welcome.

 ## Acknowledgement
-This project is inspired by several preceding repositories.
-I would like to express my respect for following remarkable ones.
+I would like to express my respect to following repositories which inspired this project.

 - [mjhoptics/opticalglass](https://github.com/mjhoptics/opticalglass) :
   glass map viewer with simple GUI, written in python.
 - [nzhagen/zemaxglass](https://github.com/nzhagen/zemaxglass) : python suite to utilize Zemax glass data.